brssec/MyEulerSolves/README.md

-# MyEulerSolves
+# What's this repository?

-This repository including my Project Euler problem solves with python.
+This repository contains the my solution of problems on [Project Euler](https://projecteuler.net)